PivotalServicesOss/kerberos-auth-dotnet-extension/README.md

 A simple library to add kerberos auth capabilities (mentioned below) for a dotnet app running in a non domain joined linux container.
 Most of the code is copied from Andrew Stackhov's [Kerberos Buildpack](https://github.com/macsux/kerberos-buildpack) repo, and thanks to Andrew for all the research and code he had done for this.

-### Capabilities (High level)
+### Features

 1. Create kerberos configuration file
 1. Create kerberos keytab file based on the given service account credentials
+1. Obtain the ticket and stores in cache
-1. Refreshes the tickets
+1. Refreshes the ticket to keep it updated

 > Important Note:  I just created this library for my personal use, but incase you need more info, you can always refer to the original code that Andrew has on his repo.
-You can also check [NMica.Security](https://github.com/NMica/NMica.Security)
+You can also check [NMica.Security](https://github.com/NMica/NMica.Security) for a better library to take away the burden of authentication from the application as a gateway/proxy.

 ## Getting started